Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Problem Formulation

-Because the logarithm scoring rule is strictly proper, the expected logarithm score can only attain its maximum when $\hat{p}_{\boldsymbol{w}}$ identifies with $p_{\boldsymbol{{w}}}$ almost everywhere.
-Therefore, a predictor needs full information on both the state evolution function and the noises' distributions to maximize the expected scores, which is often impossible in practice.
-We detail this lack of information in the following assumption on the predictor's prior information during the trajectory prediction. \begin{assumption}[Predictor's prior information] At each time step $k\in\{0,\ldots, T-1\}$, the probabilistic predictor has only access to the following information: \begin{itemize} \item the state trajectory $x_{0:k}$, control input sequence $u_{0:k}$, \item a nominal state evolution function $\bar{f}_k:\mathbb{R}^{d_x} \times \mathbb{R}^{d_u} \to \mathbb{R}^{d_x}$, \item a nominal noise mean $\bar{\mu}_k\in\mathbb{R}^{d_x}$, and a nominal noise covariance $\bar{\Sigma}_k\in S_{+}^{d_x}$. \end{itemize} \end{assumption} The predictor's prior information usually does not identify with the ground truth.
-To further quantify the uncertainty between the nominal model and the real model, we need to define an ambiguity set of SDSs.
+\begin{assumption}[Predictor's prior information] At each time step $k\in\{0,\ldots, T-1\}$, the probabilistic predictor has only access to the following information: \begin{itemize} \item the state trajectory $x_{0:k}$, control input sequence $u_{0:k}$, \item a nominal state evolution function $\bar{f}_k:\mathcal{Z} \to \mathcal{X}$, \item a nominal noise mean $\bar{\mu}_k\in\mathcal{U}$, and a nominal noise covariance $\bar{\Sigma}_k\in S_{+}^{d_x}$. \end{itemize} \end{assumption} The predictor's prior information usually does not align with the ground truth.
+Therefore, to further quantify the uncertainty between the nominal model and the real model, we need to define an ambiguity set of SDSs.